SophistSolutions/Stroika/Documentation/Regression-Tests.md

 * $TEST_TARGET=Centos7_x86_64

-    (remote execute on machine hercules using docker and copy back results; takes about ?
-HRs)
+    (remote execute on machine hercules using docker and copy back results; takes about 30 minutes)

     ~~~bash
     RUN_IN_DOCKER=1 \